 This evaluation is intended to give the intern feedback about her or his performance.
 The agency supervisor's rating of these items will not directly be used to calculate the grade that is given to the intern.
-The field Director has the responsibility of assigning the grade for the course.
+The Faculty Liaison has the responsibility of assigning the grade for the course.
 If you prefer to use another evaluation system in addition to this form to evaluate a student's performance, please discuss this with the faculty supervisor.

-Comp Competency 1: Demonstrate Ethical and Professional Behavior 1.1 Make ethical decisions by applying the standards of the 1 2 3 4 5 N/A NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context 1.2 Use reflection and self-regulation to manage personal 1 2 3 4 5 N/A values and maintain professionalism in practice situations 1.3 Demonstrate professional demeanor in behavior; 1 2 3 4 5 N/A appearance; and oral, written, and electronic communication 1.4 Use technology ethically and appropriately to facilitate 1 2 3 4 5 N/A practice outcomes 1.5 Use supervision and consultation to guide professional 1 2 3 4 5 N/A judgement and behavior
+Comp etency 1: Demonstrate Ethical and Professional Behavior r 1.1 Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context 1 2 3 4 5 N/A 1.2 Demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication 1 2 3 4 5 N/A 1.3 Use technology ethically and appropriately to facilitate practice outcomes 1 2 3 4 5 N/A 1.4 Use supervision and consultation to guide professional judgement and behavior 1 2 3 4 5 N/A